niacobel/CHAINS/docs/source/control_launcher.overview.rst

 - :guilabel:`-cf / \\--config`, the **configuration files**.

-   The YAML files containing the parameters specific to your QOCT-RA calculation (number of time steps, number of iterations, etc.).
+   The YAML files containing the parameters specific to your QOCT-GRAD calculation (number of time steps, number of iterations, etc.).
 Those files must have the .yml or .yaml extension.
 You can either indicate a specific file in the command line, or point towards a directory where there are multiple of those files.
 If you specify multiple configuration files, ``CONTROL LAUNCHER`` will process each transition-configuration combination.
 For example, if you have 4 possible transitions and 3 configuration files, you will end up with 12 launched jobs on your cluster.

 By default, every input file will remain where it is after the execution of ``CONTROL LAUNCHER``.
 If you wish to **archive** those files, you can use the :guilabel:`-as / \\--arch_src` and/or :guilabel:`-ac / \\--arch_cf` optional arguments.
 The files will then be placed inside a ``launched`` directory created in the same directory as the input files.
 Note that if a problem occurs when processing a particular configuration, both the source file and the configuration file will be kept in place.